-Submit your proposal by November 04, 2022 at 11:59 pm to rfp@partner4work.org.
+Submit your proposal by November 22, 2023 at 11:59 pm to rfp@partner4work.org.
 Late or incomplete proposals will not be considered.
 Emails should have the subject line "[Organization name] Learn & Earn Provider Proposal.
-"Please note in your cover sheet whether you are proposing to be a General Learn & Earn Provider OR a Corporate Intern Provider.
-If you are applying for both, please submit a separate proposal for each.

 Your proposal(s) should not exceed 16 pages in all including all appendices.
 Appendix templates are linked below.
 Proposals should be single spaced, with 1 inch margins and must contain all of the following: